 A tablet with a screen is generally more expensive but is easy to get accustomed to.
 A tablet without a screen essentially just functions as an input device for you to draw on with a pen.

 ⭐ Where can a drawing tablet be brought?

 A drawing tablet can be brought through online retailers, electronics shops, and some hardware stores as well.
 But it is better to first do your research so you can get a bang for your buck.

-- How to do pen pressure levels effect the drawing quality?
+⭐ How to do pen pressure levels affect drawing quality?

 Most tablets offer hotkeys that can be used as shortcuts.
 Depending upon your use, these buttons can be easily programmed to whatever shortcuts you want.

-A tablets surface varies in each model.
+A tablet’s surface varies in each model.
 Typically, a rougher surface increases the pen’s nib wear.
-So, when looking for a tablet always research about the tablets surface, so you don’t have to pay for nib replacements a lot.
+So, when looking for a tablet always research the surface of the tablet, so you don’t have to pay for nib replacements a lot.